meagon/saltpad/README.md

 * Launch jobs.
 * Access jobs details easily.
 * Save job configuration as templates and launch them with one click on a button.
-* Quick debug minion, get all usefull information in one place.
+* Quick debug minion, get all useful information in one place.

 ## Installation and documentation